bytemare/hash/docs/governance.md

 ## Maintainer Offboarding

 - Maintainers may step down voluntarily via an issue documenting the transition and handing off outstanding responsibilities.
-- Inactivity for a longer period of time without notice triggers a check-in.
-The maintainer may be moved to emeritus status to keep ownership current.
+- Inactivity for more than three months without notice triggers a check-in.
+After six months, the maintainer may be moved to emeritus status to keep ownership current.

 ## Conflict Resolution